openhive-network/workerbee-doc/src/interfaces/api-reference.md

    * This observer will trigger when the blockchain reaches the specified block number.
    * Useful for scheduled operations, testing, or waiting for governance proposals.
    * There is no callback data for this observer - it simply notifies when the target block is reached.
-   * The main concept of this observer is to observe for specific block without a need of calling get_block API
+   * The main concept of this observer is to monitor only head block number changes,
+   * without a need to acquire whole block data (e.g. by using `block_api` calls).
    * This is why the block header data is also not available in the callback.
    */
   next() {